floragunncom/search-guard-helm/docs/sg-200-upgrade.md

    Preparing a backup is crucial due to Elasticsearch's inability to downgrade the cluster node.
 Therefore, if the upgrade procedure is not accomplished, you will need backups to restore the cluster to its previous version.
 Please use the following [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/snapshots-take-snapshot.html) to create the cluster backup.
 Additionally, the system administrator should follow [Search Guard backup and restore guidance](https://docs.search-guard.com/latest/search-guard-index-maintenance#backup-and-restore) to perform the backup of the Search Guard configuration.
 It is also worth testing if the created backups can be restored.

-2. Upgrade Search Guard to version 1.4.0 or 1.6.0 and Elasticsearch to version 8.7.1 using helm upgrade
+2. Upgrade Search Guard to version 1.4.0 or 1.6.0 and Elasticsearch to version 8.7.1 using helm upgrade For the helm upgrade command,add the parameter `--timeout=1h`
+   In the case of higher environments, the value of the `--timeout` parameter should be appropriately increased

     The example Helm charts values for Search Guard 1.6.0 and Elasticsearch 8.7.1
     ```yml